Lamprey: Anatomy

-Studies have shown that lampreys are among the most energy-efficient swimmers.
+One of the key physical components to the lamprey are the intestines, which are located ventral to the notochord.
+Intestines aid in osmoregulation by intaking water from its environment and desalinating the water they intake to an iso-osmotic state with respect to blood, and are also responsible for digestion.Studies have shown that lampreys are among the most energy-efficient swimmers.
 Their swimming movements generate low-pressure zones around the body, which pull rather than push their bodies through the water.